 James E. Hawdon

-James Hawdon is director of the Center for Peace Studies and Violence Prevention and interim chair of the Department of Sociology at Virginia Tech.
+James Hawdon is director of the Center for Peace Studies and Violence Prevention at Virginia Tech.

 Broadly speaking, Hawdon’s research investigates the role of communities in promoting, deterring, or reacting to crime, violence, and tragedies.
 His most recent work focuses on how communities are responding to the COVID-19 pandemic, and his ongoing research has studied online communities and how these pattern exposure to and participation in online extremism.